Special Education: General Curriculum Major, B.S.

 Teacher Licensure Requirements

 Students must have a 3.0 overall grade point average to be admitted to teacher education, and a 3.0 grade point average in all courses with an SES prefix in order to be admitted to student teaching.
-Students must earn a C- or better in program course work.
+Students must earn a grade of C or better in program course work.
 Students must also have a passing score on the Praxis I, as required by the North Carolina Department of Public Instruction, to be admitted to the Teacher Education Program.
 In addition to the General Education Core Requirements as identified above, students must complete the following courses: